-Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Prior authorization required. \$75.00 copay per day Personal Emergency Response System (PERS) \$0 copay You receive a mobile PERS device with GPS, fall detection, and 24 hours/day, 7 days/week, 365 days/year monitoring.
-Prior Authorization required.
-Physician/Practitioner services, including doctor's office visits Covered services include: \$0 copay for primary care physician visits Medically necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any \$20 copay for all other physician specialists other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP OR specialist if your doctor orders it to see if you need medical treatment Certain telehealth services, including: primary care services and physician specialist services You have the option of getting these services through \$0 copay for telehealth services an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+What you must pay whe you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Personal Emergency Response System (PERS) You receive a mobile PERS device with GPS, fall detection, and links to other Plan services and 24 hours/day, 7 days/week, 365 days/year monitoring.
+Prior authorization required. \$0 copay for the personal emergency response system (PERS) benefit.
+Not covered Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including: primary care services and physician specialist services You have the option of getting these services through an inperson visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a provider who offers the service by telehealth.
+20% coinsurance for each Medicare-covered primary care visit.
+20% coinsurance for each Medicare-covered specialist visit.
+20% coinsurance for each Medicare-covered visit with other health care professionals (such as nurse practitioners and physician assistants).
+20% coinsurance for telehealth services.
+20% coinsurance for each Medicare-covered primary care visit.
+20% coinsurance for each Medicare-covered specialist visit.
+20% coinsurance for each Medicare-covered visit with other health care professionals (such as nurse practitioners and physician assistants).
+20% coinsurance for telehealth services.

+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits (continued) Telehealth services for monthly endstage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers